Bare offers a simple and affordable cremation without compromising on the level of service. Click below to see the price for your area.

 Yes, people with pacemakers or prosthetics can be cremated.
 It is important to notify the funeral provider if the deceased has a pacemaker or any other medical device so that they can advise the crematorium.

 Pacemakers and any other mechanical devices with batteries must be removed before the cremation can take place, as they contain combustible chemicals that could explode when exposed to extreme heat.
-However, any surgical items like pins, screws and joints can remain in place.
+In general, metallic implants such as pins, screws, and joints can remain in the body during cremation.
+These items are typically made of materials that can withstand the high temperatures of the cremation process without causing harm.
+However, it is always best to inform the funeral director beforehand regarding such implants.

 Generally, there is no need for a deceased person’s organs to be removed before cremation, unless they are being used for organ donation.